fossabot/GiG.Core/docs/GiG.Core.Orleans.Client.md

 }
 ```

-The below code is an example of how the [OrleansClusterClientFactory](..\src\GiG.Core.Orleans.Client\OrleansClusterClientFactory.cs) can be used.
+The below code is an example of how the [OrleansClusterClientFactory](../src/GiG.Core.Orleans.Client/OrleansClusterClientFactory.cs) can be used.
+A sample usage can also be found in the sample controller [EchoController](../samples/Orleans/src/GiG.Core.Orleans.MultiCluster.Client/Controllers/EchoController.cs).
 ```csharp
 private readonly IOrleansClusterClientFactory _clusterClientFactory;